 Hijacked by Ganon: A villain from Adventure who wasn't even the most powerful.
 However, at least vaguely foreshadowed by BlackWarGreymon sensing him inside his host, and claiming that he cannot be allowed into the Digital World again.
 Technically, there's a bit of foreshadowing from the very first episode, though it's really hard to notice.
 The mark displayed on the Emperor's eyemask is identical to the mark on Myotismon's coffin from Adventure.

-The Man Behind the Man: He's the one who is behind the major events in the series; from the manipulations of Oikawa and Ken and the creations of Arukenimon and Mummymon to the wars of the Digital Emperor, the creations of the Dark Towers, the Dark Rings and Kimeramon and then the invasions of the real world, creation of BlackWarGreymon, the destructions of the Destiny Stones and the power upgrades of the Dark Spores.
+The Mon Behind The Man: He's the one who is behind the major events in the series; from the manipulations of Oikawa and Ken and the creations of Arukenimon and Mummymon to the wars of the Digital Emperor, the creations of the Dark Towers, the Dark Rings and Kimeramon and then the invasions of the real world, creation of BlackWarGreymon, the destructions of the Destiny Stones and the power upgrades of the Dark Spores.

 Talking the Monster to Death: Literally, as he falls to pieces when the Dark Spore children talk about their hopes and dreams, and expel the darkness he was using to withstand the light of the DigiDestined.